 Need more ideas?

 Blowing Rock Community Pool– Join the locals on days between Memorial Day and Labor Day at our updated and safe outdoor facility.
-Day passes are just $4.
-Lower rates for non-swimmer chaperones.
+Day passes are available for anyone.

 Trout Lake and Rich Mountain– Both are sections of the Moses Cone Carriage Trails, and are less-traveled than the Bass Lake Trail or the Flat Top Tower Trail.
 Well worth exploring.